What is IoT – aka the Internet of things? Many don’t know what it is, but like it or not, it’ll probably be part of your future.

 Similarly, cities are turning to IoT to ensure better services and efficiency to their citizens.
 Traffic providers, service providers and governments are communicating with each other and discussing solutions to change cities’ approaches to the environment, transport, safety, utilities, health, tourism and much more.
 Above is a nice video from Microsoft that explains the angle of smart buildings.

 So, what is IoT?
 Well, by the looks of things it’s part of our present and will be even bigger in our future.
 The positives are that this could make things around us work better.
 It could ensure better health systems, communications, transport, and much more.
 It could keep us safer and more secure.

 Clever people and teams build these things.
 Without software developers and people who understand code, achieving these types of technologies and goals would be nigh on impossible.
 Without them, we probably couldn’t ask “what is IoT?”
-If you’re interested in learning some code, have a taste of it with our free 5 Day Coding Challenge by registering through the form below.
+If you’re interested in learning some code, have a taste of it with our free 5 Day Coding Challenge.